 Here is where the hard inner work begins.
 After we identify the problem, we need to fix it.
 There are two approaches.
 It’s a good strategy to remove one thing at a time.
 It takes longer, but this method is less painful.
-The second method is to eliminate everything that delivers the negative programming, but that’s like jumping in the deep end when you don’t know how to swim.
+The second method is eliminating everything that delivers the negative programming, but that’s like jumping into the deep end when you don’t know how to swim.

 In some cultures, you can’t remove yourself from the effects of organized religion without being subject to persecution up to and including public torture and execution.
 It should be a clue to the true intent behind these loving religions.
 So, one must learn to look indoctrinated while rejecting mythology and superstition.